dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 the match *fails* and the pattern *refutes* the value.
 If the match succeeds, the pattern may also *destructure* data from the object or *bind* variables.

-Most refutable patterns (matchers) are syntactically restricted to only appear in a context where refutation is meaningful and control flow can occur.
-If the pattern refutes the value, then no code where any variables defined by the pattern are in scope will be executed.
-Specifically, if a pattern in a switch case is refuted, execution proceeds to the next case.

-If a pattern match failure occurs in pattern variable declaration, a runtime exception is thrown. *(This can happen, for example, when matching against a variable of type `dynamic`.)*
+Refutable patterns usually occur in a context where match refutation causes execution to skip over the body of code where any variables bound by the pattern are in scope.
+If a pattern match failure occurs in irrefutable context, a runtime exception is thrown. *This can happen when matching against a value of type `dynamic`, or when a list pattern in a variable declaration is matched against a list of a different length.*

 To match a pattern `p` against a value `v`:

-*   **Type pattern**: Always matches.
-Binds the corresponding type argument of the runtime type of `v` to the pattern's type variable.

-*   **List binder or matcher**:

-    1. If `v` does not implement `List<T>` for some `T`, then the match fails.
-        *This may happen at runtime if `v` has static type `dynamic`.*

-    2. If the length of the list determined by calling `length` is not equal to the number of subpatterns, then the match fails.

-    3. Otherwise, extracts a series of elements from `v` using `[]` and matches them against the corresponding subpatterns.
-The match succeeds if all subpatterns match.

-*   **Map binder or matcher**:

-    1. If the value's type does not implement `Map<K,V>` for some `K` and `V`, then the match fails.
-Otherwise, tests the entry patterns:

-    2. For each `mapBinderEntry` or `mapMatcherEntry`:

-        1. Evaluate key `expression` to `key` and call `containsKey()` on the value.
-If this returns `false`, the map does not match.

-        3. Otherwise, evaluate `v[key]` and match the resulting value against this entry's value subpattern.
-If it does not match, the map does not match.

-    3. If all entries match, the map matches.

-    *Note that, unlike with lists, a matched map may have additional entries that are not checked by the pattern.*

-*   **Record matcher or binder**:

-    1. If `p` has positional fields and `v` has type `dynamic`, then throw a runtime exception if `v` is not an instance of the inferred record type of `p`. *Edge case: Record patterns with positional fields can only match record objects.
-Normally we statically ensure that a record pattern with positional fields can only match a value known to be a record type.
-But `dynamic` evades that check, so check here.
-We only do this if the pattern has positional fields in order to allow record patterns with only named fields to be used to call arbitrary getters on values of type `dynamic`.*

-    2. For each field `f` in `p`, in source order:

-        1. If `f` is positional, then destructure the corresponding positional field from record `v` to get result `r`.

-        2. Otherwise (`f` is named), call the getter with the same name as `f` on `v` to get result `r`. *If `v` has type `dynamic`, this getter call may throw a NoSuchMethodError, which we allow to propagate instead of treating that as a match failure.*
+*   **Logical-or**:

+    1. Match the left subpattern against `v`.
+If it matches, the logical-or match succeeds.

+    2. Otherwise, match the right subpattern against `v` and succeed if it matches.

+*   **Logical-and**:

-        3. Match the subpattern of `f` against `r`.
-If the match fails, the record match fails.
-If `f` is a named field using the shorthand syntax that that infers an implicit variable subpattern from the field's name, match `r` against that inferred variable subpattern.
+    1. Match the left subpattern against `v`.
+If the match fails, the logical-and match fails.

-    3. If all field subpatterns match, the record pattern matches.

-*   **Variable binder or matcher**:

-    1. If `v` is not a subtype of `p` then the match fails. *This is a deliberate failure when using a typed variable pattern in a switch in order to test a value's type.
-In a binder, this can only occur on a failed downcast from `dynamic` and becomes a runtime exception.*

-    2. Otherwise, bind the variable's identifier to `v` and the match succeeds.
+    2. Otherwise, match the right subpattern against `v` and succeed if it matches.

+*   **Relational**:

+    1. Evaluate the right-hand constant expression to `c`.

+    2. A `== c` pattern matches if `v == c` evaluates to true. *This takes into account the built-in semantics that `null` is only equal to `null`.*

+    3. A `!= c` pattern matches if `v == e` evaluates to false. *This takes into account the built-in semantics that `null` is not equal to anything but `null`.*

+    4. For any other operator, the pattern matches if calling the operator method of the same name on the matched value, with `c` as the argument returns true.

-*   **Cast binder**:
+*   **Null-check**:

-    1. If `v` is not a subtype of `p` then throw a runtime exception. *Note that we throw even if this appears in a refutable context.
-The intent of this pattern is to assert that a value *must* have some type.*
+    1. If `v` is null then the match fails.

-    2. Otherwise, bind the variable's identifier to `v`.
-The match always succeeds (if it didn't throw).
+    2. Otherwise, match the inner pattern against `v`.

-*   **Null-assert binder**:
+*   **Null-assert**:

     1. If `v` is null then throw a runtime exception. *Note that we throw even if this appears in a refutable context.
 The intent of this pattern is to